Creating Positive Change

 Managing Director: Ms. Maha Al Dergham, MBA University of Wales, UK

-Maha has fifteen years experience in capacity building and institutional development and is a co-founder of the Jordan Social Marketing Center.
+Maha has sixteen years experience in capacity building and institutional development and is a co-founder of the Jordan Social Marketing Center.
 She has extensive experience of working in the water, energy, environment and vocational education sectors in Jordan.
 Maha currently leads the behaviour change component of a major USAID water management initiative in Jordan.

 Maha also has considerable experience of carrying out specialised social marketing capacity training programmes to enable organisations in the development sector to deliver their own successful behaviour change programmes.